 STEP 1: APPLICATION:

-Fill out an application by using the link above.
+Fill out an application by clicking the Apply Now link provided above.
 Once your application is received, it will be reviewed and the best-qualified applicants will be invited for further examination.

 STEP 2: INTERVIEW:

-The most qualified applications will be invited to participate in a board-style interview.
+The most qualified candidates will be invited to participate in a board-style interview.

 STEP 3: BACKGROUND/Polygraph:

 This position requires a thorough background investigation and polygraph test to be completed on each final candidate, prior to appointment.

 STEP 4: MEDICAL EXAM:

 A pre-employment medical and psychological exam will also be required.